Dark-CLI/kaleem-web/src/pages/index.md

 ---
 layout: ../layouts/MarkdownPage.astro
 title: "Kaleem | The Articulate Home | Smart Home Solutions in Iraq"
-description: "Experience the future of living with Kaleem, Iraq's premier smart home innovator.
-We design intelligent environments in Basra, Baghdad, and across the nation that listen, adapt, and respond to you."
+description: "Experience the future with Kaleem, Iraq's premier smart home innovator.
+We design intelligent environments that listen, adapt, and respond."
 ---

 # Your Home is Ready to Speak Your Language.